paduagroup/fftool/README.md

         fftool.py 40 ethanol.zmat 300 spce.zmat -b 20.0

-3. Use `packmol` with the `pack.inp` file just created to buid the simulation box (adjust the density if necessary):
+3. Use `packmol` with the `pack.inp` file just created to build the simulation box (adjust the density/box size if necessary):

         packmol < pack.inp